 I still use Instagram as a test bed for a tiny slice of daily creativity.
 Other people use Instagram to document their life.
 They share day-today experiences framed for their personal significance (“I had sushi for lunch,” or “arrived in Hawaii”) – not micro-works of art – except in the context of someone’s life.

 It seems like almost everyone goes through a photography phase in their life.
 That’s not a bad thing.
 Every slice of creating instead of consuming should be praised.
-We should be reward for cultivating our creativity.
+We should be rewarded for cultivating our creativity.
 The next goal for me is to work on telling stories, creating interesting compositions, not just recognizing them or capturing them by luck.

 Here are some updates to the favorite photo apps I’ve written about previously.
 What are your favorite cameras and apps?
 Please leave a comment below.